atticusofsparta/ao-localnet-archive/README.md

 - 100% success rate on high-load tests

 ### Bootstrap Persistence
-When you run `npm run seed`, the following are automatically saved to config:
+When you run `pnpm run seed`, the following are automatically saved to config:
 - Scheduler wallet address
 - Scheduler location transaction ID
 - AOS module ID